lf-edge/eden/docs/eve-platforms.md

    `eden rol rent get -i "$rent_id" -p "$PROJECT_ID" | jq -r .machineState`
 5. Onboard eve (use `eden eve onboard`)
+6. Let's get the logs from the UART console, so we can write them to a file for further analysis.

+   `eden rol rent console-output -i "$rent_id" -p "$PROJECT_ID" > uart.log`
-6. When you no longer need the device, you need to close the rent.
+7. When you no longer need the device, you need to close the rent.
    `eden rol rent close -i "$rent_id" -p "$PROJECT_ID"`